 With Visitor Scoring, you can:

-- see which traffic sources are worth the money
+- find out which traffic sources bring you the best traffic

 How to set up visitor scoring